plasmoduck/modwm/README.md

 exec dwm
 ```

+## THEMES
+MODWM supports color schemes, you can find some examples in the 'colors' directory.

 ## STATUSBAR
 MODWM also includes a statusbar.
-You can customize it by editing the file 'statusbar'.
-Then source it from your ~/.xinitrc like so ``exec /path/to/modwm/statusbar.sh &``
+You can customize it by editing the file in the 'statusbars' directory.
+Then source it from your ~/.xinitrc like so ``exec /path/to/modwm/statusbars/gruvbox_statusbar.sh &``

 ## EXTRA GOODIES
 For more quality suckless software to complement MODWM, check out my suckless utilities [collection](https://github.com/plasmoduck/suckless/)